NIK KERSHAW IN THE 80S

 DON QUIXOTE (1985)

-I really love the bass part on this song, which, as usual, was penned by Nik Kershaw himself - it's definitely one of his most interesting tunes.
-This was the final single to be released from Nik's second studio album The Riddle, peaking at No.10 in the UK.
+I really adored the bassline on Don Quixote, which, as usual, was penned by Nik Kershaw himself - it's definitely one of his most interesting tunes, with an interesting video to accompany it.
+This was the final single to be released from Nik's second studio album The Riddle, peaking at No.10 in the UK during August 1985.